 Following a flood event

-Depending upon the cause of the flood, different agencies will be responsible for cleaning it up.
+Depending on the cause of the flood, different agencies will be responsible for cleaning it up.

 Where we can, we will assist other agencies with the collection of contaminated sandbags and cleaning debris from the pavements and roads.
-If following flooding, you think that a road is in urgent need of sweeping please contact our Customer Services Team.
+If you think a road is in urgent need of sweeping because of a recent flood please contact our Customer Services Team.

-Where there has been sewage flooding arising from a problem with the public sewer system, you should contact your sewerage undertaker (Thames Water or Southern Water) at the earliest opportunity as they are responsible for cleaning it up.
+Where there has been sewage flooding because of a problem with the public sewer system, please contact your sewerage company (Thames Water or Southern Water) as they are responsible for cleaning it up.